JeremyBarber/EDSystemTriangulationTool/README.md

 ## [Releases](https://github.com/JeremyBarber/EDSystemTriangulationTool/releases)

-The progam is available as a UI for Windows 10, IOS, and Android as well as a Command Line tool for those of you feeling a little old school
+The progam is available as a UI for Windows 10, IOS, and Android as well as a Command Line tool for those of you feeling a little old school.

 ## Contributing

 Contributions are more than welcome.
-Please read the [Contribution Guidelines](CONTRIBUTING.md) for instructions on raising a PR..
+Please read the [Contribution Guidelines](CONTRIBUTING.md) for instructions on raising a PR.

 ## Dependencies and Credits